Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 Linux machine with x86 CPU architecture.
 Otherwise the result will not be transferable to LUMI.*

-After the installation is done, you simply need to add the bin directory `<install_dir>/bin` to your `PATH`.
+After the installation is done, you need to add the bin directory `<install_dir>/bin` to your `PATH`.

 ```bash